albar965/littlenavmap-manual/src/en/SEARCH.rst

 CSV includes a header line.
 Columns which are hidden or shrinked to minimum width are excluded.

 Import the CSV-Text into spreadsheed programs using UTF-8 encoding and a semicolon as a separator.

+See :ref:`ui-tables` for more information how to rearrange or hide columns in tables.

 Select All
 ^^^^^^^^^^